Manohar Parrikar: Political career

-Chief Minister of Goa (200005), (201214), (201719)
+Chief Minister of Goa (200005), (201214)

 As a member of the BJP, Parrikar was elected to the Legislative Assembly of Goa in 1994.
 He was leader of the opposition from June to November 1999.
 He successfully contested the election to become Chief Minister of Goa for the first time on 24 October 2000, but his tenure lasted only until 27 February 2002.
 In 2001, the Parrikar government had turned over fifty-one government primary schools in rural areas to Vidya Bharati, the educational wing of the Hindu nationalist group Sangh Parivar, inviting criticism from certain educationists.

 On 5 June 2002, he was re-elected and served another term as Chief Minister.
 On 29 January 2005, his government was reduced to a minority in the Assembly after four BJP MLAs resigned from the House.
 Pratapsing Rane of the Indian National Congress would subsequently replace Parrikar as Chief Minister.

 In 2007, the Parrikar led BJP was defeated in the Goa state elections by the Congress led by Digambar Kamat.
 BJP and their party-allies won twenty-four seats against the Congress' nine in the Goa Assembly Elections held in March 2012.
+After coming to power on the promise of getting rid of casinos from the state, in 2014 Parrikar granted permanent licenses to casinos in Goa.

 In 2014, Parrikar drew criticism for approving a junket costing at least ₹8.9 million for six MLAs from the ruling party, including three ministers, to attend the FIFA World Cup in Brazil.
 The Indian National Congress termed the trip "wasteful expenditure" and criticized the lack of other government officials or soccer experts in the delegation.